rutherford-nj/www.rutherfordboronj.com/covid-information.md

 # COVID-19 Information

+[Announcement of 55 Kip Center Closing](

 March 11th, 2020

-Message from Mayor Frank A. Nunziato:
+Message from Mayor Frank A. Nunziato (March 11th, 2020):

 The Borough of Rutherford is continuously working in close collaboration with State, Federal and local public health partners to closely monitor